How Will I Know: Background and recording

 Initially, husband-and-wife songwriters George Merrill and Shannon Rubicam had written the song's demo in 1984 for pop singer Janet Jackson, who was managed by A&M Records executive John McClain.
 However, after hearing the song, Jackson's management passed on it, feeling it was not a compatible fit with material already in development for her.
 In an interview with Fred Bronson, Merrill expressed his feelings after learning of Jackson's decision: "We were pretty upset because we thought it was perfect for her at the time.
 We had written it with her completely in mind."
 During this period, Brenda Andrews at Almo-Irving Music, Merrill and Rubicam's publisher, played the song for Gerry Griffith, the director for R&B music at A&M and Arista Records.
 Griffith, who was then compiling material for Houston's debut album, felt the song perfectly matched her musical style.
 He soon contacted Andrews and the song's two writers and suggested that they give the song to him for Houston's debut album.
 Griffith described his discovery of the song and what he and Clive Davis thought of it:

 We had a lot of R&B-based tunes, we had a few ballads, but we didn't have a pop crossover song.
 So when I heard "How Will I Know," I said "this is absolutely perfect."
 I played it for Clive [and] he fell in love with it.
 I wasn't very familiar with her family background; I didn't realize that, even at that time, there was a pretty big industry buzz about her future.

 After receiving permission from Merrill to use the song, Griffith quickly turned to Narada Michael Walden, who at the time was producing material for Aretha Franklin's album Who's Zoomin' Who?.
 Griffith implored him to produce it, describing how important the song would be for Houston's upcoming album.
 After hearing the demo, Walden agreed to fly to San Rafael, California, to arrange it.
 He was not very impressed with the demo and requested permission to change some of the lyrics and chord progression, inducing Merrill and Rubicam to deny him the right to their song.
-After a lot of back-and-forth with Griffith, they compromised and allowed Walden to de-construct the song and change the key and tempo.
+After a lot of back-and-forth with Griffith and Walden, they compromised and allowed Walden to de-construct the song and change the key and tempo.
+Walden engaged Premik Russell Tubbs to play the saxophone solo.
 After completing the song, Houston came in to the studio to record her vocal in late 1984.
 Her mother Cissy Houston joined her on background vocals.
-Griffith stated:
+Walden stated:

 I asked Whitney to sing on the background session.
 She was reluctant because she wanted to enjoy hearing her mother sing.
 I said, "No, get out there and sing," so she did.
 The background sounded incredible ...
 Clive Davis heard the mix and immediately gave it a 10, which is outrageous for him, because he doesn't like anything!